argoproject/Argo/docs/api/inc/custom-less-variables.rst

       :param array $files: - the LESS files to compile into CSS

-      :global: bool $ARGO_DEBUG - if false, minified CSS assets will be used by Largo, and these should be replaced with the custom-comiled assets.
+      :global: bool $ARGO_DEBUG - if false, minified CSS assets will be used by Largo, and these should be replaced with the custom-compiled assets.

    .. php:method:: Largo_Custom_Less_Variables::register_directory_paths()